robomq/robomq.io/docs/connectors.md

 # Salesforce Connector

-This section introduces you to the Salesforce Connector providing an API between your client applications/devices and Salesforce account.
+This section introduces you to the Salesforce Connector providing an interface between client devices/sensors and an customer's existing Salesforce workflow.
+The connector utilizes the [robomq.io](http://www.robomq.io) to ensure the guaranteed and reliable delivery of case information.

-The Salesforce connector currently supports **Salesforce Case Create** requests with AMQP transactions processed through the [robomq.io](http://www.robomq.io) broker.
-The incoming AMQP playload consists of attributes necessary to create and assign a case (i.e. subject, description, contact name, etc.).
-NOTE- additional record types may be supported in the future.

-###Overview:
+**Overview:**

 A Salesforce customer may have one or more users/divisions within their organization.
-The connector is designed as a planned part of their business model, given they may wish to utilize an automated process to create/update case entries in Salesforce.

-The Salesforce connector makes it simple for client device/applications specified by customer to automatically create cases through robomq.io.
-Case fields are auto-populated in Salesforce when a device issues an alarm, defect, etc. through the broker or AMQP destination queue.
-The  connector/consumer instance receives case requests, identifies the source of the incoming message, maps to a destination Salesforce user, and create a case record that will be assigned to that user account according to attributes sent in payload.

-The Connector is intended for installation/execution on the customer site/platform.
-With multiple Salesforce tenants existing per organization, each is represented on the connector by a listening **"consumer"**  all listening over AMQP simultaneously for case request messages.
+Therefore, connector can be configured to create cases for more than one division or group within the organization based on the nature of the information or defect from the device or sensor.

+The connector is designed to integrate seamlessly into the customer's existing management or diagnostics workflow in Salesforce.com allowing case creation to be automated.
+This offers tremendous efficiency in reducing cost and valuable time without human intervention required to act upon and manually create each case.

 ![Diagram of Salesforce Connector](./images/SalesforceConnector.png)

-###Startup Authentication Process:
+**Startup Authentication Process:**

 Before the connector can start processing any case requests, an access token must be provided by the Salesforce authentication server.

 - The connector requests authorization on behalf on tenant providing username and password, then server verifies credentials and responds with access token.
 - The connector obtains the access token and submits with all subsequent requests.

-###Configuration:
+- If invalid user credentials are provided or other error prevents token from being issued, the user cannot authorize the connector to access Salesforce API in this flow.

+**Connector Operation:**

+- The Salesforce connector currently supports **Salesforce Case Create** requests.
+- Devices/sensors issue case requests messages over AMQP through the robomq.io broker.
+- The connector identifies the source of the incoming message, determines the destination Salesforce user/division, and creates a case record associated with their account.
+- The incoming AMQP playload consists of all elements necessary to create and assign a case (i.e. subject, description, contact name, etc.).
+- Mapping of the data elements from the device to the case attributes is configuration driven.

+**Configuration:**

-The connector configuration is a JSON formatted file simply requiring definition of 2 sections, "tenant" and "divisions":
+The connector configuration mapping is a JSON formatted file requiring definition of 2 sections, "tenant" and "divisions" as follows:

 - Tenant section:
 	- Salesforce client Id and secret for remote API access,